whiletruelearn/termichess/README.md

 ## Installation

-1. Ensure you have Python 3.10 or higher installed.
+1. Please use Python 3.10 within your favourite venv.
+I have only tested currently only on `python 3.10`

 2. Install Stockfish: